 Before the FTC ruling, many people warned that Vemma was a pyramid scheme.
 Texas State University warned that Vemma had invaded their campus and was causing students to focus on building a business and not on their studies.
 What kind of CEO would allow this to happen?

 In an article by Austin Tomlinson, he states that Texas State University students were recruited with “grandiose promises…like six-figure incomes, financial freedom and free cars,” and sold bulk packages of Vemma’s Verve energy drink for $500 and $1000.

 The practice of enticing affiliates to buy product in bulk is known as product loading and is a sign of a product-based pyramid scheme.

 Before getting busted by the FTC, Benson K. Boreyko was content to run a pyramid scheme that enriched himself and a few others at the expense of everyone else in his organization.
 He was not restricted by a conscience.
 If he had not been busted by the FTC, he would have continued to exploit decent people who fell for his sales pitch.

 Vemma’s products are very expensive.
 For example, take Vemma’s flagship product, Verve.
 It’s an 8-ounce energy drink that contains 80mg of caffeine with Mangosteen, vitamins and minerals added.

 The primary energizing ingredient in Verve is caffeine.
 Caffeine is a by-product of decaffeinating coffee and tea.
 It’s dirt cheap.
-You can buy a hundred and twenty 100mg caffeine tablets for about $7.
+You can buy a hundred and twenty 100mg caffeine tablets for about $10 on Amazon.
 When you buy Verve, you are paying $2.80 for 8 ounces of mostly water and getting 80 mg of caffeine.

 What is Verve Worth?